kdave12/MASThesis/README.md

 This project repository contains example implementations for privacy auditing using the TAPAS toolbox of synthetic data generated from the Breast Cancer Wisconsin Diagnostic Data (https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).
 This toolbox is used for evaluating the privacy of synthetic data using adversarial techniques.
 The code for the TAPAS toolbox is from: https://github.com/alan-turing-institute/tapas

-Example notebook exemplifying Privacy Attacks, Threat Models and Auditing Metrics on Breast Cancer Synthetic Data using TAPAS: https://github.com/kdave12/MASThesis/blob/main/ExampleNotebook/PrivacyAuditing_SyntheticData_Tapas.ipynb
+Example notebook exemplifying Privacy Attacks, Threat Models and Privacy Auditing Metrics on Breast Cancer Synthetic Data using TAPAS toolbox: https://github.com/kdave12/MASThesis/blob/main/ExampleNotebook/PrivacyAuditing_SyntheticData_Tapas.ipynb

 ## Setup Instructions